mity/theme-explorer/README.md

 This is a small tool to explore visual styles (aka themes) on Windows XP and later, as provided by `UXTHEME.DLL`.

-It has been developed as an auxiliery tool to be used during the development of the [mCtrl project](http://mctrl.org) but possibly other UI developers can find it useful too.
+It has been developed as an auxiliary tool to be used during the development of the [mCtrl project](http://mctrl.org) but possibly other UI developers can find it useful too.